In this tutorial, we'll explore how to integrate text generation into our p5.js projects through the openai api.

 ]

-1. Finally, the fetch portion of the code sends our message to the OpenAI API, and then handles the results.
-We start by calling fetch, passing in the url variable and the options variable that stores all of the information about our prompt.
+});fetch portion of the code sends our message to the OpenAI API, and then handles the results.
+We start by calling fetch, passing in the url variable and the options variable that stores all of the information about our prompt.fetch(url, options)then to specify what should happen once the API responds.
+The first step will be to reformat the response to json..then(function(response){

 return response.json();

-1. After this, we do another then to decide what to do with the response.
-First, we look through the responses, make sure there are options and then grab the latest one:
+})then to decide what to do with the response.
+First, we look through the responses, make sure there are options and then grab the latest one:.then(function(response){

 if(response.choices && response.choices[0]) {